 Field Description Wireless AP Displays whether the 2.4 GHz band of the main network is enabled.
 If the 2.4 GHz band is disabled but the 5 GHz band is enabled, the WiFi LED on the front of the modem router lights blue.
 If both radios are off, the WiFi LED is off.
 Broadcast Name Displays whether the 2.4 GHz band of the main network broadcasts its SSID.
 Wi-Fi Protected Setup Displays whether the modem router keeps its existing WiFi settings when you use WPS to connect a device to the 2.4 GHz band of the main network: Configured.
 The modem router keeps its existing WiFi settings.
 This is the default setting.
 Not configured.
 The modem router generates a random SSID and passphrase and changes the security mode to WPA/WPA2-PSK mixed mode.
-For more information, see Manage the WPS Settings on page 114. configure the settings of th ort for the 5 GHz band of the main network.
-For information about how to be main network, see Manage the Basic WiFi Settings and WiFi Security of the Control the WiFi Radios on page 110, and Manage Advanced WiFi Features on Name (SSID) The WiFi network name for the 5 GHz band of the main network.
+For more information, see Manage the WPS Settings on page 114.
+Wireless Settings (5GHz The settings of the WiFi p configure the settings of t port for the 5 GHz band of the main network.
+For information about how to the main network, see Manage the Basic WiFi Settings and WiFi Security of the 3, Control the WiFi Radios on page 110, and Manage Advanced WiFi Features on Name (SSID) The WiFi network name for the 5 GHz band of the main network.
 Region The location (country).
 Channel The channel that the 5 GHz band of the main network uses.
 Mode The WiFi mode in which the 5 GHz band operates for both the main network and the guest network.
 Wireless AP Displays whether the 5 GHz band of the main network is enabled.
 If the 5 GHz band is disabled but the 2.4 GHz band is enabled, the WiFi LED on the front of the modem router lights blue.
 If both radios are off, the WiFi LED is off.
 Broadcast Name Displays whether the 5 GHz band of the main network broadcasts its SSID.
 Wi-Fi Protected Setup Displays whether the modem router keeps its existing WiFi settings when you use WPS to connect a device to the 5 GHz band of the main network: • Configured.
 The modem router keeps its existing WiFi settings.
 This is the default setting. • Not configured.
 The modem router generates a random SSID and passphrase and changes the security mode to WPA/WPA2-PSK mixed mode.
-For more information, see Manage the WPS Settings on page 114.
-Guest Network (2.4 GHz) The settings of the WiFi no ort for the 2.4 GHz band of the guest network.
-For information about how to
+For more information, see Manage the WPS Settings on page 114. hort for the 2.4 GHz band of the guest network.
+For information about how to the guest network, see Manage the Basic WiFi Settings and WiFi Security of the